crs4/deep_framework/docs/develop_a_descriptor/how_to_develop_a_descriptor.md

 1. Create a folder within the path [descriptor/feature_extractors](../../descriptor/feature_extractors).
-2. Inside the folder, create, in a dedicated file, the class that implements the descriptor.
+2. Inside the folder, create, in a dedicated file, the class that implements the descriptor as described in [Class definition](#Class-definition).
-3. Inside the folder, create the descriptor configuration file.
+3. Inside the folder, create the descriptor configuration file, following these [rules](#Configuration-creation).
-4. Create the Dockerfiles.
+4. Create the Dockerfiles, as in this [section](#Creation-of-dockerfiles).
 5. Execute the test creation and execution procedure, as described in this [section](#creation-and-execution-of-tests).

 ### Class definition